ananyachauhan1730/2D-Array-in-C-plus-plus/README.md

 *🔴 1.
 Matrix Input & Display – Algorithm:*

-🔴 Start
+1. Start

-🔴 Input number of rows and columns
+ 2.Input number of rows and columns

-🔴 Use nested loop to input each element of matrix
+3. Use nested loop to input each element of matrix

-🔴 Use another nested loop to display the matrix
+4. Use another nested loop to display the matrix

-🔴 End
+5.End

 *🔴 2.
 Addition of Two Matrices – Algorithm:*

-🔴 Start
+1. Start

-🔴 Input number of rows and columns
+2  Input number of rows and columne

-🔴 Input elements of Matrix A
+ 3.Input elements of Matrix A

-🔴 Input elements of Matrix B
+4. Input elements of Matrix B

-🔴 For each element, add A[i][j] + B[i][j]
+5 For each element, add A[i][j] + B[i][j]

-🔴 Store result in a third matrix C[i][j]
+ 6.Store result in a third matrix C[i][j]

-🔴 Display matrix C
+ 7.Display matrix

-🔴 End
+8.End

 *🔴 3.
 Multiplication of Two Matrices – Algorithm:*

-🔴 Start
+1. Start

-🔴 Input number of rows and columns
+2. Input number of rows and columns

-🔴 Input elements of Matrix A
+3. Input elements of Matrix A

-🔴 Input elements of Matrix B
+4.Input elements of Matrix B

-🔴 Initialize result matrix C[i][j] = 0
+5.Initialize result matrix C[i][j] = 0

-🔴 Use 3 nested loops:
+6.Use 3 nested loops:

   🔸 Outer loop: for each row of A

   🔸 Middle loop: for each column of B

   🔸 Inner loop: multiply A[i][k] * B[k][j] and add to C[i][j]

-🔴 Display matrix C
+7. Display matrix C
-🔴 End
+8. End

 *🔴 4.
 Diagonal Addition – Algorithm:*

-🔴 Start
+1. Start

-🔴 Input size n of square matrix
+2.Input size n of square matrix

-🔴 Input matrix elements
+3.Input matrix elements

-🔴 Initialize sum = 0
+4. Initialize sum = 0

-🔴 Use loop: for i = 0 to n-1, add A[i][i] to sum
+5. Use loop: for i = 0 to n-1, add A[i][i] to sum

-🔴 Display the sum
+6. Display the sum

-🔴 End
+7. End

 *🔴 5.
 Transpose of a Matrix – Algorithm:*

-🔴 Start
+1. Start

-🔴 Input rows and columns
+2.Input rows and columns

-🔴 Input elements of matrix A
+3.Input elements of matrix

-🔴 Use nested loop:
+4.Use nested loop:

   🔸 Outer loop for i = 0 to column

   🔸 Inner loop for j = 0 to row

   🔸 Print A[j][i] instead of A[i][j]

-🔴 End
+5. End

 *🔴 6.
 Compare First and Second Row – Algorithm:*

-🔴 Start
+1. Start

-🔴 Input number of rows and columns
+2. Input number of rows and columns

-🔴 Make sure there are at least 2 rows
+3. Make sure there are at least 2 rows

-🔴 Input matrix A
+4. Input matrix A

-🔴 Use a loop to compare A[0][j] and A[1][j] for each column 🔴 If equal, print "Equal", else "Not Equal"
+5. Use a loop to compare A[0][j] and A[1][j] for each column

+6.If equal, print "Equal", else "Not Equal"

-🔴 End
+7. End

 *🔴 Conclusion:🔴*
 In this experiment, we successfully implemented various matrix operations using C++ programming.